This is a review of the Vanguard exchange-traded fund (ETF) also known as VYMI.

 The 2 I am most familiar with are:

 I think Vanguard’s international ETF is most similar to DWX.
-But, DWX has a much more concentrated portfolio.
-It holds only 100 stocks.
+But DWX has a much more concentrated portfolio.
+Holding fewer stocks.
+By a wide margin.

 PID is even more concentrated.
-It holds only 60 stocks.
 And PID has a lower dividend yield.
 It focuses on “dividend achievers”.

 Dividend achievers are international dividend-paying companies.
-They have increased their dividends consistently over the past 5 years.
+They have increased their dividends consistently over the past several years.

 Vanguard’s ETF is also a lower-cost option.
-Both DWX and PID have slightly higher expense ratios than VYM.
+Both DWX and PID have slightly higher expense ratios than VYMI.

 In my opinion, I believe both DWX and PID are solid investment options.
-Full disclosure: I own both of them.
+Full disclosure: I invested in both of them in the past but no longer do so as I explain below.

 As I said early on, I have a personal reason for reviewing the VYMI ETF.
 What is it?

-Well, I am considering selling DWX and PID from my holdings and consolidating the proceeds into Vanguard’s international dividend ETF.
+I sold my DWX and PID shares and consolidated the proceeds into Vanguard’s international dividend ETF.
 Why would I do this?

 - Lower management fees